Ensure your holiday accommodation and any products you hire are safe for your family.

 - you check that the ladder is secure.

-Before you use a portable cot, make sure to check that:
+Before you use a portable cot, make sure that:

 - the sides and ends are locked into place